 - Development of the site will be performed by the individual lot owner, who will be responsible for the installation and maintenance of erosion and sediment control measures required throughout construction. - The sedimentation control mechanisms shall remain in place from start of construction until permanent vegetation has been established.
-The Zoning and Wetlands Officer will be notified when sediment and erosion control structures are initially in place.
+The representative for the Town will be notified when sediment and erosion control structures are initially in place.
 Any additional soil & erosion control measures requested by the Town or its agent, shall be installed immediately.
 Once the proposed development, seeding and planting have been completed, the representative shall again be notified to inspect the site.
-The control measures will not be removed until this inspection is complete. - All stripping is to be confined to the immediate construction area.
+The control measures will not be - 3.
+All stripping is to be confined to the immediate construction area.
 Topsoil shall be stockpiled so that slopes do not exceed 2 to 1.
-A soil and erosion control barrier is to surround each stockpile and a temporary - Dust control will be accomplished by spraying with water and if necessary, the application of calcium chloride. - The proposed planting schedule is to be adhered to during the planting of disturbed areas throughout the proposed construction site. - 6.
+A hay bale sediment barrier is to surround each stockpile and a temporary vegetative cover shall be provided. - 4.
+Dust control will be accomplished by spraying with water and if necessary, the application of calcium chloride. - .
+The proposed planting schedule is to be adhered to during the planting of disturbed areas throughout the proposed construction site. - 6.
 Final stabilization of the site is to follow the procedures outlined in "Permanent Vegetative Cover".
 If necessary a temporary vegetative cover is to be provided until a permanent cover can be applied.